-Important: If you configure the logger to start with a button start, be sure to press and hold down the button on the front of the logger for at least three seconds when you want to begin logging.
+Important: If you configure the logger to start with a button start, be sure to press and hold down the button on the front of the logger for at least three seconds when you want to begin logging data.

-If using an external sensor, be sure to plug it into the side of the logger before logging begins.
-Also select the correct sensor and activate the external channel in the logger software when configuring the launch.
+Be sure to plug any external sensors (if applicable) into the side of the logger before logging begins.
+Also select the correct sensors and activate the external channels in the logger software when configuring the launch.
 Important: If you select an external channel, but do not plug the probe in, false data will be recorded for that channel.